nicolasdanelon/UnofficialDocs/source/reference/key_bindings.rst

 ************

 Sublime Text provides a ``command_mode`` setting to prevent key presses from being sent to the buffer.
-This is useful to emulate Vim's modal behavior.
+This is useful when emulating Vim's modal behavior.

 Bindable Keys
 *************

 Keys may be specified literally or by name.
-Below you'll find the list of valid names:
+Here's the list of valid names:

 * ``up``
 * ``down``